 And that's it!

-(Optional: Sandpaper... you can sandpaper the metal parts of your bike before covering it in spray paint.
+(Optional: Sanding your bike... you can sand the metal parts of your bike before covering it in spray paint.
 It stops drips and helps the paint adhere to the metal better.
+But you need to be very, very careful and use a mask when doing this.
+If you do decide to do this step I'd advise that you look for a decent, safe post.
 I wanted to try it while skipping this part and it worked fine without it, even with stickers on the bike!)

 One can of paint is more than enough.